Adem-O/LaserNoiseSim/README.md

 Here is a repo for a laser frequency noise simulator.
-The theory is based on Keller, Ultrafast Lasers.

 To run the simulator using voila and binder click this link -> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Adem-O/LaserNoiseSim/HEAD?urlpath=voila%2Frender%2FNoise-V4.ipynb)